 - 6.1.
 A Branch/Management Council may choose to plan an event.
 They should determine the type and general timing of the event using the following: - 6.1.1.
 Branches and Management Councils may only conduct the events listed in these Rules and Regulations.
 The Board of Directors must approve any other event being considered by a Branch or Management Council prior to advertising the said event. - 6.1.2.
 All events run by ASHS Branches are to be restricted to Competition Eligible Registered Australian Stock Horse only, unless permission for "not ASHS restricted" status is obtained.
 See Section 1, 15.6 - 6.1.3.
 Purpose of the event why are we conducting this event? - 6.1.4.
 Committee/Event team and other stakeholders skills required to run the event. - 6.1.5.
 Financial considerations will the event be financially viable? - 6.1.6.
 Venue for the event planning implications of using a certain venue (amenities, arenas, stabling, seating, cost, etc.). - 6.1.7.
 Event competitors/participants/spectators the needs of all participants must be considered. - 6.1.8.
 Official's availability consideration should be given as to whether appropriate and sufficient officials will be available for an event. - 6.1.9.
 Timing of the event it is often linked to the season such as the 'campdrafting season'.
 (Consider when Members will have their horses in work and when other events are on in your area). - 6.1.10.
 Horse welfare are sufficient horse amenities available?
 Is the season appropriate for the planned activity?
 Do special considerations need to be made to length of events or timing during the day? - 6.1.11.
 Cattle Welfare Have we considered the Society Code of Cattle Care?
 (See section 9.1 in the Events Rules and Regulations).
 What should we do to comply? - 6.1.12.
 Community Impact impact on the local and wider community. - 6.1.13.
 Regulations what regulations and laws have an impact on the event?
 (Consult your Local Government). - 6.2.
 The Branch will select a type of event, date and venue. - 6.3.
-Type of event, date and venue should then be submitted to the local Management Council to ensure there are no clashes with other events in your Management Council area. - 6.3.1.
-The Management Council must consider whether a National Event is being run at the same time.
-No event should be run against a National Event unless approved by the Board. - 6.3.2.
-The Management Council must consider whether an event will compete with an already approved event including proximity and similarity of event. - 6.4.
-Prior to advertising any event a Branch or Management Council must have submitted an Event Notification to Head Office - 6.5.
-The Society retains the right to reject any application for an event at any time. - 6.6.
-For an event to be sanctioned by the Society: - 6.6.1.
-All details on the Event Notification must be complete and correct. - 6.6.1.1.
-These details include: Name of Branch or Management Council running the event, Event name, Event contact, Type of Event, Accredited Officials, Venue street address, venue owner, First Aid,
+Branches and Management Councils are asked to submit Event Notification forms at least six weeks prior to an event or activity. - 6.3.1.
+The Events Department at Head Office determines whether the Branch or Management Council is compliant with ASHS Affiliation requirements.
+If there are any problems the Events Department will contact the Branch or Management Council directly to try and resolve any issues.
+Non-compliant Branches or Management Councils will not have their event or activity approved. - 6.3.2.
+Head Office checks that events meet all rule requirements and there are no issues with clashes as per the ASHS Event Approval Matrix.
+Any issues will be communicated to the relevant Management Council who will assist with discussing options with Branches or Management Councils to determine if a mutually beneficial arrangement can be made.
+All clashes will be assessed on a case by case basis taking in to account: proximity to neighbouring Branches and similarity of event.
+Ideally no event should be run against a National ASHS Event unless approved by the Board. - 6.3.3.
+Once the Events Department, CEO and where applicable the ASHS Board have approved events or activities, an email will be sent to the relevant State